SecretX33/ImageToPdf/README.md

 ## Quick Start

+0. Install [Java](#Download) if you don't have it already.
 1. Download the [app binary](https://github.com/SecretX33/ImageToPdf/releases/latest/download/ImageToPdf.jar).
 2. Download all [scripts](scripts), they facilitate this app usage by **a lot**.
 3. Open the downloaded scripts and replace `{{SET_THE_PATH_HERE}}` in both scripts by the actual folder where you saved the downloaded `ImageToPdf.jar` file.

-4. Done!
+Done!

 To start creating PDFs, just drag-and-drop the images on the chosen script.

 ## Scripts